Ben Ho

 Phase #3: Report and recommendations

-Once the interview is complete, we’ll build an report for you, with recommendations as to your next steps, and connecting you with a network to help you make them.
+Once the interview is complete, we’ll build a report with recommendations for your next steps.

 Thomas Kite